 The obviousness test for patents

 A patent is invalid because it is obvious, on a true and proper construction of the patent’s use.
-The Court of Appeal recently upheld this High Court ruling.
+The Court of Appeal recently upheld this High Court ruling regarding patents.
 The Court further defined when a patent is invalid because it is an obvious adaptation of prior art.

 This case also demonstrates the importance of a comprehensive prior art search before incurring costs and patent filing.